prometheus-protocol/.github/profile/README.md

 *   **The Proof of Concept:**
     *   [x] Deployed live demos showcasing both on-chain native services (built with the Motoko SDK) and Web2 services bridged into the on-chain economy (using the TypeScript SDK).

-**Phase 0 Deliverable:** A complete, end-to-end, production-ready stack for building and monetizing MCP servers on the IC, all available within this monorepo.
+**Phase 0 Deliverable:** A complete, end-to-end, production-ready stack for building and monetizing MCP servers on the IC, all available within this GitHub organization.

 ---